 Today Endometriosis UK launched a campaign to improve menstrual education around endometriosis and other menstrual conditions.
 As a fertility coach, I have learnt more about my body in the past 4 years than I ever did in the previous 29.
 There is so much I wish I had been taught when I was younger.

 When I was 16 I was diagnosed with PCOS.
-I was the “classic” PCOS picture, very irregular cycles, overweight, acne, excess hair – every teenagers nightmare!
+I was the “classic” PCOS picture, very irregular cycles, fat, acne, excess hair – every teenagers nightmare!

 It took over a year and a lot of pushing to get my diagnosis and when I finally got my label, the doctor told me I wouldn’t be able to have children.
 In a way, I had a reverse kind of infertility.
 I spent my late teens and twenties expecting a huge battle to have kids.
 I thought it was going to be difficult if not impossible for me to get pregnant (which later turned out to be completely false – but that’s another story)